vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## cookies
-A string with the cookies to set into each page in JSON format.
+A string with an array of [CookieParam](https://pptr.dev/api/puppeteer.cookieparam) to set into each page in JSON5 format.

 *Type*: `string`